mathjax/MathJax-docs/advanced/model.rst

 natural input format like LaTeX or AsciiMath, especially when the sites allow readers to enter comments or post questions and answers.
-In this case, the mathematics is regular text within the page, and the author must indicate what parts of the text are methematics by using special `delimiters` to mark the start and of the expressions within the text.
+In this case, the mathematics is regular text within the page, and the author must indicate what parts of the text are mathematics by using special `delimiters` to mark the start and of the expressions within the text.
 For example, LaTeX expressions may be delimited by ``\(...\)`` for in-line expressions, and ``\[...\]`` or ``$$...$$``